Follow this beloved Southern tea cakes recipe and in no time you’ll be enjoying pillowy soft and slightly sweet tea cakes with delicious frosting.

 Vanilla Icing (optional)

 - 2 tablespoons milk

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

 - few drops food coloring, optional

-to make simple icing
+To make the simple vanilla icing

-- Spoon a small amount of icing into center of each cookie and spread with the back of the spoon.
-Sprinkle rainbow sprinkles over top while still wet and allow to dry, about an hour, before stacking cookies.
+- Spoon a small amount of icing into the center of each cookie and spread with the back of the spoon.
+Sprinkle rainbow sprinkles over the top while still wet and allow to dry for about an hour before stacking the cookies.

 I just made this recipe and am so pleased.
 The dough is sticky and yet handles so well with a little surface flour.
 They baked up well.
 My question is have you ever used shortening instead of butter?
 While I love pools of butter on toast, I find the flavor here almost too buttery.
 It got me thinking how Crisco might do or even a combo of the two.